 🌡️Storing Leftovers

-This edible cookie dough will last in an airtight container in the fridge for 3-5 days or in the freezer for up to 3 months.
+Store in an airtight container for 3-5 days in the fridge or up to 3 months in the freezer.

 Edible Gluten-Free Cookie Dough